-English-tier club Colwyn Bay to return to Welsh leagues
+FAW approves English-tier club Colwyn Bay's return to Welsh leagues

-Colwyn Bay are to leave the English pyramid and return to the Welsh leagues to ease financial worries.
+Colwyn Bay's return from the English Pyramid to the Welsh leagues has been approved as the club seeks to ease financial worries.

-The Seagulls currently play in Northern Premier League Division One West.
+The Football Association Wales has accepted the switch so the Seagulls will leave Northern Premier League Division One West.

 The Bay left the Welsh football league after the 1983-84 season.